What Happens When a Church’s First Email Gets It Wrong

 Body:

 Thank you for taking the time to visit [Church Name] this past weekend.
-We realize you could have been anywhere else, and we don’t take it lightly that you chose to spend it with us.
+We realize you could have been anywhere else, and we don’t take it lightly that you chose to spend your Sunday with us.

 Whether it’s us at [Church Name] or another church in the area, we hope you find the best fit.